Leonardo-Boss/suckless-site/dwm.suckless.org/customisation/patches_in_git.md

 Then rebase your customization branch on top of the master branch

 	git checkout my_dwm
-	git rebase master
+	git rebase --preserve-merges master

+The `--preserve-merges` option ensures that you don't have to resolve conflicts which you have already resolved while performing merges again.

-In case there are merge conflicts resolve them (possibly with the help of `git mergetool`), then record them as resolved and let the rebase continue
+In case there are merge conflicts anyway, resolve them (possibly with the help of `git mergetool`), then record them as resolved and let the rebase continue

 	git add resolved_file.ext
 	git rebase --continue